Check our newest report: AI Monetization Outlook

 2. Differentiation & positioning

-Competition analysis was a tricky challenge because the Client’s really has a couple of direct competitors, but indirect competition (big telco providers) in this case matters more than in classical cases.
+Competition analysis was a tricky challenge because the client really has only a couple of direct competitors, but indirect competition (big telco providers) in this case matters more than in classical cases.
 We compared their service to companies like T-Mobile and other mobile giants.
 While it wasn’t exactly an apples-to-apples comparison, it gave us a much better understanding of what exactly they provide that those companies can’t.
-At this point, we were ready to proceed to the final research and solution.

-3. Value-based research & solution
+3. Value based pricing research & solution

 4. Implementation

-On top of that, we conducted an additional analysis that factored in a possibility of a very high churn, and it still made the numbers work in the client’s favor.
-But, as we’ll learn in the next section, the fear was completely unnecessary.
+On top of that, we conducted an additional analysis that factored in a possibility of a very high churn, and it still made the numbers work in the client's favor.
+This is how you raise SaaS prices without losing customers — you model even the worst case, confirm the math still works, and then move forward with confidence rather than fear.

 Results